muep/rehearser/doc/adr/adr-2-clojure.md

        solutions.
      - Learning curve for developers unfamiliar with functional programming or the JVM ecosystem.
+     - Absence of static typing, which might help with avoiding some classes of defects.
 2. **Anything else**:
    - **Pros**:
      - (Not really checked)